 5) The Pygmalion Effect can cause a junior person to become momentarily valuable beyond her normal pay grade.
 The more junior employee may not have the answer but may be able to do investigation and want to prove her worth.
 It is advisable to ask questions too.
 An OpenStack book says this about networking troubleshooting: '[D]on't forget that sometimes an extra pair of eyes goes a long way to assist.'
 The quote was taken from page 155 of OpenStack Operations Guide (written by Fifield, Fleming, Gentle, Hochstein, Proulx, Toews and Topjian).

 Before asking questions, it is wise to be diligent.
 Do a search in a knowledge base if you have been provided one.
 Sometimes a man page in Linux or a Google search can help.
 Ideally get a good night's sleep before work and plan ahead (so you can focus without being distracted).
 Ongoing self-study can help you know where to find the answers (or know the answers themselves).
 Every business unit is different.
 Sometimes managers can set guidelines for when to ask questions clearly and how much time you should take when answering such questions from others.
-No one likes spinning his wheels with pressure to be productive and appear competent with a difficult problem.
-So when someone asks you for help, remember that he may be stressed or in a predicament.
-Be nice and good luck.
+No one likes spinning their wheels with pressure to be productive and appear competent with a difficult problem.
+So when someone asks you for help, remember that they may be in a predicament.
+Be nice and good luck avoiding stressful situations.